Would your cat climb a Monkee Tree? We think they would, and here’s why.

 What is a Monkee Tree?

 Monkee Tree is a modular cat ladder that can be configured in different ways.
-A small setup can allow a senior cat to climb on to a bed.
+A small setup can creats a set of senior cat stairs to climb on to a bed.
 A very tall pillar can allow an active outdoor cat to reach a second story balcony.
+It’s definitely a versatile modular cat tree.

 The modules allow you to create your own feline jungle gym using your choice of parts.
 It is so versatile that what you want is definitely what you’ll get.